guilatrova/school-api/README.md

 - We can manage (add, delete, update, retrieve, list) teachers and students
 - Quizzes can have as much questions as desired
-- All questions should have exactly 4 options
+- All questions should have exactly 4 possible answers
 - Questions can repeat
 - Answers can't be duplicated (whether by choice or description)
 - API will only exposes endpoint to quizzes - questions and choices should be handled through it (like [DDD's aggregate root](https://stackoverflow.com/questions/1958621/whats-an-aggregate-root))